PRANAY130/CivicNexus/README.md

   <h1 align="center">CivicPulse</h1>

   <p align="center">
-    An AI-powered Progressive Web App (PWA) that transforms civic engagement by creating a transparent, efficient, and collaborative ecosystem for citizens, municipal officials, and field supervisors.
+    An AI-powered platform designed to revolutionize civic engagement by creating a transparent, efficient, and collaborative ecosystem for citizens and local governments.
     <br />
     <a href="#"><strong>View Demo</strong></a>
     ·